 Are cyclists also required to leave one-metre distance when passing a vehicle?

 Cyclists are not required to leave the same one-metre distance that a driver is required to leave.
 However, they are still required and expected to obey all the rules of the road under the Highway Traffic Act.
-If you are riding a bike and being overtaken it is important to move as far as possible to the right in an effort to accomodate the pass.
+If you are riding a bike and being overtaken it is important to move as far as possible to the right in an effort to accommodate the pass.

 Can I move into the oncoming lane if I am passing a cyclist?